 Is the Light Adjustable Lens good for patients who have had LASIK?

-The Light Adjustable Lens is particularly good for patients who have had LASIK or other laser vision correction procedures in the past.
+The Light Adjustable Lens is particularly good for patients who have had LASIK in the past.
 LASIK and these other procedures impact the accuracy of the measurements with traditional lens implants.
 Having the ability to adjust the lens implant after it’s in the eye dramatically improves the ability to hit the target, and achieve better vision outcomes for these patients.

 Is the LAL good for patients with Diabetes?

-If diabetes is well controlled, and it has not caused damage to the retina, diabetics can be eligible for many different lens implants.
+If diabetes is well controlled, diabetics can be eligible for many different lens implants.

 However, no one can predict the future, and when diabetes affects the retina, it can cause vision loss.
 Vision loss from diabetic retinopathy impairs the performance of many new lens implants, such as diffractive multifocal implants.